Michele Cappellari Python Programs

 ppxf is written in pure Python and only requires the scientific core packages NumPy, SciPy and Matplotlib, and the examples use Astropy to read FITS data.

-NOTE: I would appreciate if you drop me an e-mail (address at the bottom) when you download the above procedures.
+NOTE: I would appreciate it if you drop me an e-mail (address at the bottom) when you download the above procedures.

-5 CapFit: Linearly-constrained Nonlinear Least-Squares PIC
+5 CapFit: Constrained Nonlinear Least-Squares CapFit

 It supports linear inequality/equality constraints and bound constraints.
 Additionally, parameters can be tied (enforcing non-linear constraints) or fixed without modifying the fitting function.
 CapFit implements Algorithm 2 of Cappellari (2023).
 It combines two very successful ideas: